 - I don't like to optimize - I love it!
 Productivity is one of my favorite topics!
 Be my guest at any point in time if you have an idea or a suggestion how and what to improve or optimize.

 - Working together.
 I am most productive when I have colleagues to share my ideas with and get the feedback.
 Also, if I know that somebody helps pulling in the same direction, I deliver the double.

 - Feedback.
-Both positive (for me to know what I have done well), as well as feedback for improvement.
+Both positive (to know what I have done well), as well as feedback for improvement.
 If you notice a pattern that I can improve in my communication (electronic, oral) or in the way I respond to requests or deliver results, please don't hesitate to just tell or write to me.
-I also like the concept of "tough love" (Ray Dalio) - love each other, but challenge constructively and be fair - I think in this way one can progress at best.
+I also like the concept of "tough love" (Ray Dalio) - love each other, but challenge constructively and be fair - I believe that in this way one can progress at best.